-The UMass Amherst Labor Center is now accepting applications for our new, accelerated master’s degree in Labor Studies.
-Beginning in Fall 2017, students can complete the program with only one year of full-time residency and a final semester of off-campus writing.
+The UMass Amherst Labor Center is now accepting applications for our accelerated Master’s degree in Labor Studies.
+Students complete the program with only one year of full-time residency and a final semester of off-campus writing.

 We provide skills that activists need — hands-on skills in organizing, strategic corporate research, and bargaining — as well as the theory and analytical frameworks to think critically about issues facing working people and their movements today.
 Our curriculum provides an important grounding in the economic, political, and legal thinking as we interrogate issues around race, immigration, gender, and the working class in a global economy.